“I’d rather go to summer school than go to school on crutches”.

 Connect with other teens going through a similar challenge.
 While they may think they are the only person at school on crutches, you know there are thousands just like them.
 Visit safe online communities like My Broken Leg where they can go to chat with others recovering on one foot.
 Even a Facebook has a fan page for “I hate crutches”.
 This connection will help them realize they are not alone and allow them to share tips and trick to make recovery easier.

 Turn an ugly injury into a work of art.
 Remember when you could have everyone sign your plaster cast?
 Now that they are made of fiberglass they are much lighter but harder to personalize with a marker.
-Instead decorate your cast with Casttoo’s.
-From you favorite sport, to flowers, to the Tattoo they want to get, Casttoo’s make for happy healing.
-You can even decorate your crutches with Shrinkins.
+Instead, decorate your cast with Casttoo’s.
+From your favorite sport to flowers, to the Tattoo they want to get, Casttoo’s make for happy healing.
+You can even decorate your crutches with Shrinking.